hmhrex/modest-apple-music/README.md

-# Apple Music Artwork Hider
+# Modest Apple Music

+**NOTE: This only works for the web version of Apple Music.
+It does not work for Apple Music desktop or mobile applications.**

-You ever want to use Apple Music in a pbulic space but don't want to show potentially explicit album covers?
+You ever want to use Apple Music in a public space but don't want to show potentially explicit album covers?
 This browser extension blurs or hides album artwork on the web version of [Apple Music](https://music.apple.com).

-**NOTE: This does not work for Apple Music desktop or mobile applications.**

 ## Features